Carsonian/nixos-config/README.md

 2. Clone the repo, change your system hostname in flake.nix and configuration.nix
 3. # Run 'nixos-rebuild --flake .#your-hostname'

+## Structure

+- `flake.nix`: Entrypoint for hosts and home configurations.
+Also exposes a devshell for boostrapping (`nix develop` or `nix-shell`).
+- `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`.
+  - `common`: Shared configurations imported into the machine specific configs.
+    - `global`: Configurations that are globally applied to all my machines.
+    - `optional`: Opt-in configurations my machines can use.
+  - `angkor`: Personal Laptop - Asus ZenBook UX430U | Hyprland
+  - `skadi`: TBD - Desktop PC - xx RAM, cpu, gpu | KDE?
+  - `bastet`: TBD - Server
+- `home`: My Home-manager configurations
+  - `user`: The user the home manager is customizing, Ex. "carson"
+	- `features`: "Features" (programs, configs) each hm configuration can import.
+	- `global`: Configurations all home manager configs for that user will get
+	- `"hostname".nix`: The home manager config for user@hostname.
+Ex. carson@angkor

+- `custom`: Custom nix modules and nix files that modify or create packages.
+Could be shared or upstreamed, not personal configurations.
+  - `modules`: Actual modules (with options) I haven't upstreamed yet.
+  - `overlay`: Patches and version overrides for some packages.
+  - `pkgs`: My custom packages.

 ## ⌨️ Keybindings

 I try to use Emacs keys as much as possible as it is my favorite software :)